Audit logs are included with every Cal.com organization plan and are turned on by default. You must be an organization or team admin to view them.

 How far back do audit logs go?

-Audit logs are recorded from the point the feature is enabled for your organization.
-Changes made before the feature was active are not tracked.
+Audit logs are recorded from the point your organization was created or the feature became available.
+Changes made before audit logging was active are not tracked.

 Are audit logs available for personal bookings?